Gopal-Khadka/GameHub2/README.md

 ## Extracting Query Object

 Creating a state hook for every paramaeters like `genre`, `platform` clutters our code.
 Since the queries are related to each other, we can create a `GameQuery` Object.
 Later, if we need to add more parameters, doing that will be easy and can be modified from single place.

+## Building Sort Selector

+We will create a dropdown list of ordering of the games.
+Based on the selected order, we will render the games to the user.